 Rachel Bendayan is a dedicated community leader with deep roots in Outremont, where she was born and where she and her husband are raising their young family.
+Rachel was elected as the Member of Parliament for Outremont, in February 2019.

 As a lawyer, mother, and community advocate who has knocked on more than 32,000 doors, Rachel has a unique understanding of Outremont’s vibrant character and diversity.
 She knows what it takes to strengthen our middle class, create well-paying new jobs, and offer real help to families right here in our community.